Whatsapp logo

 Studies indicate that people lose 3-8% of their muscle mass each decade after hitting their 30s.
 Since it is extremely common for old people to lose muscle strength (medically known as sarcopenia), therefore, it goes without saying that a high-protein diet is extremely important.
 People who eat protein daily lose 40% less muscle mass than those who don't include protein in their daily diet.

 Eggs, chicken breasts, shrimps, lean beef, turkey breasts, tuna, and most other fish are healthy sources of protein.
-But if you are looking for vegetarian meal options, then be sure to include Brussels sprouts, Greek yoghurt, almonds, milk, cottage cheese, oats, lentils, pumpkin seeds, peanuts, and quinoa in your diet.
+But if you are looking for vegetarian meal plan options, then be sure to include Brussels sprouts, Greek yoghurt, almonds, milk, cottage cheese, oats, lentils, pumpkin seeds, peanuts, and quinoa in your diet.

 Vitamin B12